FCE Speaking

 • Make sure you know how words are pronounced – if you do, then you will sound much more confident.
 Some candidates are unsure about certain words and can pronounce them “under the breath” – not clearly.
 This can cause misunderstanding and get in the way of communication.
 Another quick tip is not to use shortened forms of words; for instance, say “I have done” instead of “I’ve done” to make sure the examiner and your partner understand you correctly.

 • Pronunciation of sounds.
-Take words ‘thick’ and ‘sick’ – many non-native speakers have problems with the first one.
+A good example to illustrate is the words ‘thick’ and ‘sick’ – many non-native speakers have problems with the first one.
 Another problematic case is the difference in pronunciation between ‘v’ and ‘w’.

 • Learn to use intonation.
 At this level, you should be able to use it to your advantage.
 More information is available in an article on this topic by the British Council.